larics/cartographer_superbuild/README.md

 #### Usage

-Be sure to source the ROS Kinetic environment for your shell (e.g. `source /opt/ros/kinetic/setup.bash`), even when when using an IDE.
+Be sure to source your ROS environment for your shell (e.g. `source /opt/ros/kinetic/setup.bash`), even when when using an IDE.

 First, clone this repository:
 ```